 - Snack 1: Hard boiled egg & 1 serving of veggies.
 Calories: 100

 - Lunch: 4oz Salmon, 4oz sweet potato, 1 cup of veggies, 1/2 serving of avocado.
 Calories: 400

 - Snack 2: Whey Protein Shake.
 Calories: 190

 - Dinner: 4oz Chicken, 4oz brown rice, 1 serving of fruit, 1 cup of veggies: 450 calories

 Focus on Volume to Stay Full

-In order to stay on track in any diet, its important to be aware of calorie density.
-Knowing how to get the most food out of your diet will only help you achieve longer lasting results.
+In order to stay on track in any diet, it's important to be aware of calorie density.
+Knowing how to get the most food out of your diet will help you achieve longer-lasting results.

 Learn more about controlling your calories: